 Simply put, CPA Recruit is a series of networking events for students to learn about the various local and national CPA firms, and apply to co-op and full-time positions for the following period.
-There are two hiring periods: summer and fall.
+There are two hiring periods: spring and fall.

 Please review the resources below to help you prepare for CPA Recruit.

 Click here to view the CPABC 2021 Recruitment Framework

 Click here to view upcoming Campus Recruitment Events & Opportunities

 Spring recruit and fall recruit offer acceptance dates and deadlines are as follows: